finos/compliant-financial-infrastructure/gcp/gke/kubernetes.md

 <ol>
 <li>Use Cloud Key Management Service to create and manage key encryption keys.</li>
 <li>Create and manage your own key encryption keys, also known as customer-supplied encryption keys (CSEK). </li>
+<li>Use Cloud HSM: Cloud HSM is a cloud-hosted Hardware Security Module (HSM) service that allows you to host encryption keys and perform cryptographic operations in a cluster of FIPS 140-2 Level 3 certified HSMs.
+Google manages the HSM cluster for you, so you don't need to worry about clustering, scaling, or patching.
+Because Cloud HSM uses Cloud KMS as its front end, you can leverage all the conveniences and features that Cloud KMS provides. </li>
 </ol>
 <br><br>